wp-plugins/spider-facebook/readme.txt

 * Facebook Request Dialog for sending a Facebook Request from one Facebook user to one or more Facebook users.
 * Facebook Register

+ ###IMPORTANT: If you think you found a bug in Spider Facebook or have any problem/question concerning the plugin, please check out [Support Forum](http://web-dorado.com/forum/spider-facebook-wordpress.html) in our website.
+If you do not find a solution here, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).

 ### Supported languages